stsyg/flux-demo-aks/readme.md

 # for example: source-controller v0.24.2
 flux version

-# create a random scratch folder and cd into it
+# (Optional) create a random scratch folder and cd into it
+# I created a folder in my repos folder named flux-demo-aks.
+The repo is https://github.com/stsyg/flux-demo-aks and needs to be public.
+If it's private you'll need to add `--ssh-private-key` or `--ssh-private-key-file` to the `az k8s-configuration flux create` command later in this demo.
 SUFFIX=$RANDOM
 mkdir scratch$SUFFIX; cd scratch$SUFFIX

 # use github CLI to create a public repo and clone it
 # change REPO if needed
-REPO=flux-quick
+REPO=flux-demo-aks
 gh repo create $REPO --public --clone; cd $REPO

 # add the infra folder